STAR FERRY

 STAR FERRY FLOATING RESTAURANT

 In December 2011 The Star Ferry Company's owner, Wharf Holdings, confirmed proposals to convert one of its retired vessels into a floating fine dining restaurant in an attempt to increase its revenues.
 The lower deck would be converted into a kitchen and the upper deck would be the dining area.
 The restaurant would initially be located at a harbour pier but may later be moved to the new Central waterfront, currently under construction.
-The floating restaurant is planned to open in early 2013.
+The floating restaurant was planned to open in early 2013 but had still not materialised by 2019.

 FARES AND SAILING FREQUENCIES